lmc-eu/spirit-design-system/packages/web/src/scss/components/Card/README.md

 the specified order of its subcomponents.
 Since the Card uses the CSS grid layout with predefined grid areas, using the `gap` property would lead to redundant spacing when dropping in just some of the subcomponents.

-⚠️ **Arranging the subcomponents in a different order will break the spacing of the subcomponents.
-It may also have negative impact on accessibility of the Card.**
+⚠️ **Arranging the subcomponents in a different order will break the spacing of the subcomponents and may also have negative impact on accessibility of the Card.**

 ### Card Layout